What is a Valuation Report?

 Offers professional repair recommendations

 Includes information for your conveyancer

-For further reading, check out our detailed guides on both the Homebuyers Report and Full Structural Survey, so you're fully informed about the survey you need.
+For further reading, check out our detailed guides on both the Homebuyers Report and Full Structural Survey, so you're fully informed about the type of survey you need.
 If you're looking to buy a new build property, check out our guide on the ever-dependable Snagging List too.
 If you're moving to or within Scotland, you'll want to take a look at our guide on the Home Report as there a few differences between this and the other survey types.